 You can find answers to common questions in the FAQ section.

-After successfully integrating the index.php file, a preloader must be displayed when redirecting to the black page upon accessing the white page.
+After successfully integrating the index.php file, a preloader should appear when redirecting to the black page after accessing the white page.

 Additionally, test transition logs must be visible on the dashboard: